Naliwe/bitBurnerTsProject/README.md

   them accordingly if you change that.

 These are the important bits in the `tsc` config; the rest is optional.
+Refer to the `tsc` documentation if you want to make modifications.

 ## Bash scripts and webserver